Tassosb/gazebo/README.md

 ## Serving Static Assets

 Place any static assets in `app/assets/`.
 Most MIME types are supported by the static asset server.
+You will need to provide the path relative to the root of the project directory. (e.g. `app/assets/images/some_image.jpg`)